Orluca/weather-app/README.md

 - [ ] Moon symbols in the chart
 - [ ] Refactor code again
 - [ ] The isNight logic doesn't seem to work yet for locations that are very far up north
-- [ ] the text search button doesn't do anything yet, only enter works
+- [ ] Still need some kind of welcome/instruction on the search page, at least on first startup, so that it is clear that this is a weather app

 ICON CREDITS: freepik, surang, creative stall premium, good ware, alfredo hernandez